nurmanhariyanto/SeDDaRa/README.md

 HOW TO:
-1. Download https://gist.github.com/nurmanhariyanto/e63024c5c2b039dc4eb5b7388dcfe3cb/archive/.zip to your disk.
+1. Download or clone file to your disk.
 2. Run your MATLAB.
 3.Open file.
 4. Input your image test and image reference